What is Wi-Fi 7?

 When should you upgrade to Wi-Fi 7?

-1. How long should you wait to upgrade?
+1. How long should you wait?

 4. Does your ISP support multi-gig speeds?

-5. How many of your devices are Wi-Fi 7 capable?
+5. How many devices support Wi-Fi 7?

 Simplify Wi-Fi 7 upgrades with Meter

-Key features of Meter's NaaS:
+Key features of Meter's services:

 - Complete network management: Meter oversees everything from network design and installation to monitoring and support, reducing the workload for internal IT teams.